Národní rozpočtová rada

 opinion

-Opinion of the CFC No. 7/2022 Concerning the development of public sector finances and the set-up of fiscal and budgetary policy
+Opinion of the CFC No. 1/2025 on general government finances and fiscal and budgetary policy

 Important links